Jonmichael Hands, Sr. Director, Product Planning, Fadu

 Enhanced Isolation and Performance:

-• Reduced “Noisy Neighbor” Effect: In multi-tenant environments, a heavy workload in one application can impact the performance of others workloads sharing the same SSD.
+- Reduced “Noisy Neighbor” Effect: In multi-tenant environments, one application’s heavy workload can impact the performance of others sharing the same SSD.
 Namespace isolation with FDP minimizes this interference, ensuring consistent performance for each application.

 Example: FDP with Proxmox Virtualization